Luunoronti/DreamBerd/README.md

 ## Spec compatibility

-**Estimated: ~68%** compatibility with the upstream README/spec (in terms of user-facing behavior).
+**Estimated: ~68%** compatibility with the upstream README/spec (user-facing behavior), based on the checklist in `features_en.md` (57 implemented, 5 partial counted as 0.5, 25 missing).

 This is a *human estimate*, not an automated measurement.
-Some spec items are pure meme/gag features (AQMI/AI, whitespace-math, “parentheses do nothing”, etc.) that we don’t have yet, while we already implement a bunch of practical core pieces (parser, if/else/idk, functions, arrays, lifetimes, when(), history(), stdlib).
+Some spec items are pure meme/gag features (AQMI/AI, whitespace-math, "parentheses do nothing", etc.) that we don't have yet, while we already implement a bunch of practical core pieces (parser, if/else/idk, functions, arrays, lifetimes, when(), history(), stdlib).
 For the detailed breakdown see: [features.md](./features.md) / [features_en.md](./features_en.md).

 ---